atinsharma24/SentimentAnalysis/README.md

+# MADE BY ATIN SHARMA
+## 20BCE2497

 # Sentiment Analysis and Natural Language Processing for Marketing

-I'm keeping my documents/source codes related to [this Manning live project](https://www.manning.com/liveproject/sentiment-analysis-and-natural-language-processing-for-marketing).

 #### From the project summary: